20 Travel Tips for Georgia: Actually Useful Things to Know

 Definitely try to incorporate these into your Georgia itinerary:

-views through Juta Valley with a river and snow-capped mountains in the background
+views through Juta Valley with a river and snow-capped mountains in the background.
+Two people hold a shot glass each of chacha - a clear Georgian spirit. georgia travel tips

 Chacha with a view of Juta Valley, Kazbegi